taikoxyz/raiko/README_Metrics.md

 This repo contains the [raiko.json](./docker/monitoring/grafana/raiko.json) dashboard definition file.
 Next, you will be asked to provide a prometheus data source that provides the Raiko metrics.
-If you have your own setup, please use that prometheus instance, otherwise, a prometheus instance will be available on the following URL `http://prometheus:9090` (docker host definition).
+If you have your own setup, please use that prometheus instance, otherwise, a prometheus instance will be available on the following URL `http://localhost:9090`.

-**NOTE:** If you have an existing grafana instance running, it might not have access to `http://prometheus:9090` so the prometheus instance will be available at `http://localhost:9090`.
-If you want to add Raiko metrics to your existing prometheus server however - check out the [prometheus.yml](./docker/monitoring/prometheus/prometheus.yml) file.